 Patches, lozenges, and gums can be purchased over-the-counter, but the nasal spray and inhaler require a prescription.
 Your doctor will help you determine the appropriate dosage.
 Also, your doctor can prescribe additional smoking cessation aids and can refer you to a counselor,

-, or other services that may help you quit smoking.
+support group, or other services that may help you quit smoking.
 People who combine several quitting strategies often have the most success.